 7) Go with your parents when they run errands or go shopping, and look for signs in English and Spanish.
 When you see one, write it down or ask your parents to take a picture of the sign with their phone.
 Find five signs, and you get to color in another section of the dragon!
-If you are not sure where to start, everything from the plumbing section to the magazine rack at Lowe’s in Willoughby is labeled in English and Spanish.
+If you are not sure where to start, everything from the plumbing section to the magazine rack at Lowe’s is labeled in English and Spanish.
 The doors to—and other directional signs throughout—J.C.
-Penney’s at Great Lakes Mall are bilingual.
+Penney’s at the mall are bilingual.
 Caution signs for wet floors are often in multiple languages.
 Airports have a million signs.
 Keep your eyes open!!

 8) Listen to a Spanish radio station (87.7 FM) or podcast for twenty minutes and write down five words you understand.
 Don’t stop listening when you get to five words—you have to listen for the whole twenty minutes!
 Keep in mind that this could be five minutes a day for four days; it does not have to be all at once.
 What does Spanish sound like to you?
 Rap music?
 Raindrops?

 9) Visit your local library and/or bookstore, and ask where the children’s foreign language section is located.
 Spend at least ten minutes flipping through the books and trying to find words you know—be a word detective!
-Morley Library in Painesville has a huge Spanish section.
-Half-Price Books in both Mayfield and Mentor also have decent collections, but they are mixed in with other languages, so you really have to pay attention to know what language you are looking at.
+The local library has a huge Spanish section.
+Half-Price Books also has decent collections, but they are mixed in with other languages, so you really have to pay attention to know what language you are looking at.
 Tip: look at the copyright page to find out where the book was published, and then ask your parents what country that city is in.
 If it’s a Spanish-speaking country, the book is probably written in Spanish.